philipphaunstetter/elova/WARP.md

 3. Remind me to press Ctrl+C to stop

 **Do NOT ask for confirmation** - just run the script directly.

+### Create Release
+When I say "create release", "make a release", or "release":
+1. Check that we're on `staging` branch: `git rev-parse --abbrev-ref HEAD`
+2. If not on staging, switch: `git checkout staging && git pull origin staging`
+3. Run `npm run release` (interactive script)
+4. The script will guide through version selection
+5. After script completes, inform me about the PR that was created
+6. Remind me to review and merge the PR, then automation handles the rest

+**Ask for confirmation** before running the release script.

 ## Remember